 We recommend to begin with the foundation courses.
 For the business minors, students tend to start with a management, marketing or accounting course and then follow with a finance course.

-**Please note** some courses are offered in only fall or onlyspring.
+**Please note** some courses are offered only in fall orspring.
 As you are planning your minor, look ahead to see when the courses are offered to ensure that it will fit with the plan you’ve chosen.

 Policies on retaking courses varies across colleges.
-We recommend you check with your registrar as well as the Minors office.
+We recommend you check with your home college registrar’s office.